caocscar/workshops/pyspark/pyspark.md

 ## Converting to DateTime Format
 `Gentime` is in units of microseconds so we divide by a million to convert to seconds.
 The epoch for `Gentime` is in 2004 instead of 1970 so we add the necessary seconds to account for this.

-`from_unixtime` will return a date as a string type
+`from_unixtime` will return a date as a string type and in the current system time zone
 ```python
 from pyspark.sql.functions import from_unixtime